christokita/news-belief-at-scale/README.md

 * **R**: dplyr, ggplot2, tidyr, stringr, RColorBrewer, scales, brms

 ### Data
 Given the large size of the Twitter data, all the data in this study was held on an external harddrive.
 Therefore, the scripts expect to be pointed to the data storage path, `data_directory` that has a `data/` folder containing all raw data and `data_derived/` folder with all resulting data from analyzing and processing the raw data.
-A copy of this entire data directory has been uploaded to Zenodo.
+A copy of this entire data directory has been uploaded to Zenodo at [INSERT DOI].

 The data directory is expected to have the following structure:

 ```
-data_directory
+data_directory/
 │
 └───data/
 │   └───article_belief/